ugis90/GeoRegionMapper/README.md

 ### Introduction

-This program links locations to regions using their GPS coordinates.
+This program links locations to regions using their coordinates.
 It works by:

 1. Reading two JSON files from the App_Data folder.
     -The first file defines locations.